 2. You’ll be able to bond with anyone: When you’re a global citizen, you’ll have the inclination and curiosity to connect with people all over the world, even if you don’t know them personally.
 You’ll naturally embrace both the commonalities and differences that you have with the various types of people that you encounter.
 You’re okay with stepping outside your social and familial comfort zone so that you can befriend individuals from other neighborhoods, cultures and countries.
 I’ve written extensively about how you can reach out and learn about other cultures in this previous blog post.

 3. You’ll be concerned about major social problems: Most individuals and governments get so caught up in their local affairs that they might neglect pertinent social problems that exist on a global scale.
 Fortunately, we’ve established various governing bodies that implement global policies and enforce accountability, but there’s so much more that we can do on a personal level.
 When we’re aware of the gaping holes in our social fabric, we can use our strengths to fill in those holes.

-- You’ll feel responsible for protecting the planet: It’s a known fact that planet Earth faces imminent threats of destruction caused by our neglect.
+4. You’ll feel responsible for protecting the planet: It’s a known fact that our planet faces imminent threats of destruction caused by our neglect.
 When we see Earth as our home we’ll feel a sense of responsibility to conserve and protect the only home that we have and this can only occur once each of us takes responsibility for how we treat the environment.
 A globally conscious person will have no problems with shifting to a sustainable and Earth-friendly lifestyle, and spreading this awareness to the people around him or her.
 They would want to recycle, volunteer in environmental groups, protect animals from extinction or engage in any activity that will contribute towards conserving all the bounties of nature for the future generations to come.